1uc/ZisaSFC/README.md

     $ git clone https://github.com/1uc/ZisaSFC.git

 and change into the newly created directory.
-Then proceed to install the
+If you already have Catch2 installed.
+You can simply build using standard `cmake` commands.
+There's a build type called `FastDebug` which keeps asserts and debug symbols but has optimizations turned on.

+### Dependencies

+If you don't have Catch2 installed yet, you can proceed by installing the
 dependencies:

     $ bin/install_dir.sh COMPILER DIRECTORY